Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Maikel Garcia At The Plate

+- In 70.0% of his 100 games this season, Garcia has picked up at least one hit.
+He's also had 27 multi-hit games.

-- He has hit a long ball in 4.0% of his games in 2023, and 1% of his trips to the plate.
+- He has hit a home run in 4.0% of his games in 2023, and 1% of his trips to the plate.

-- In 37.4% of his games this season, Garcia has driven in at least one run.
-In seven of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 38.0% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 7.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.